ngundotra/additional-accounts-request-transfer-spec/README.md

 # Compatability: SPL Token

 SPL tokens are compatible with this format.
-There is a provided program `programs/token-wrapper` that shows how to "wrap" `tokenkeg` to make it compatible with `ProgramTraitTransferV1`.
+There is a provided program `programs/token-wrapper` that shows how to "wrap" `tokenkeg` to make it compatible with this spec.

+# Compatability: Token Metadata

+Programmable NFTs are compatible with this format.
+There is a provided program `programs/token-wrapper` that shows how to "wrap" `token-metadata` to make it compatible with this spec.

 # Limitations

 When returning a vector of account metas in the `preflight_transfer` instruction, additional account metas must have `isSigner: false`.

-Requiring additional `signer` account metas must come in the form of a new `ProgramTrait` specification.
+Requiring additional `signer` account metas must come in the form of a new version of this specification.

 # Reference

-There is a reference implementation of a program adhering to `ProgramTraitTransferV1` under `programs/token-program` of a program that records which `pubkey` owns how much of a token in a singleton address.
+There is a reference implementation of a program adhering to this spec under `programs/token-program` of a program that records which `pubkey` owns how much of a token in a singleton address.
+The implementation is meant to mimic how ERC-20 tokens work.

 Calling `transfer` on this program will change decrement the owner's stored balance by `amount` and increment the recipient's balance by `amount`.